Beware of any organization that charges an up-front fee or monthly fee for student loan forgiveness or other forms of student loan debt relief.

 - Programs that guarantee success.
 Nobody can guarantee that your student loans will be forgiven, since loan forgiveness depends on lender rules and your qualifications.

-- Advertisements and web pages that refer to “Obama Student Loan Forgiveness.”
+- Advertisements and web pages that refer to “Biden Student Loan Forgiveness.”
 There is no such loan forgiveness program with that name.

 - Fake student loan forgiveness check.
 This scam sends you a check for too much money and asks you to refund the excess to the issuer.
 By the time the check bounces, the scam has long since absconded with your money.

-If you are struggling with student loan debt, there are ways you can lower your student loan payments, including enrolling in an income-driven repayment plan, temporarily going on a deferment or refinancing student loans to lower your interest rate.
-Keep in mind that refinancing federal loans into private loans means the loss of federal loan perks, including student loan forgiveness, income-driven repayment plans and more.
+If you are struggling with student loan debt, there are ways you can lower your student loan payments, including enrolling in an income-driven repayment plan or temporarily going on a deferment.
+Refinancing student loans could possibly lower your interest rate, but keep in mind that refinancing any federal loans means the loss of all the federal loan perks, including any federal student loan forgiveness programs, income-driven repayment plans and generous options for pausing payments if you lose your job.

 Use our Loan Prepayment Calculator to see how much you can save and how much sooner you can pay off your loans by making extra payments.